LeRicNet/contigconstructor/README.md

 ## Methodology

+ContigConstructor relies on a tree data structure known as a [van Emde Boas (vEB) tree](http://web.stanford.edu/class/archive/cs/cs166/cs166.1146/lectures/14/Small14.pdf) which stores information as an associate array.
+This methodology is utilized because it is highly space efficient and can be processed in parallel.
+Given a query sequence and population of candidate sequences we first determine all unique sequence lengths in the candidates.
+We then use a sliding window for every unique length to store hashed subsequences and their start and stop indices in the .
+We then search for all candidate sequences to collect the query indices in which there are matches.
+The largest extension possible is calculated using the indices and read lengths and the contig is extended accordingly.
+Unused reads are recycled and the process repeats until there are no longer any matching reads.

 ### Dependencies

-ContigConstructor was specifically built under Python 3.6.8 and uses NumPy 1.17.2.
+ContigConstructor was specifically built under <b>Python 3.6.8</b> and uses <b>NumPy 1.17.2</b>.
 While this can not be guaranteed, we expect that ContigConstructor can be run on Python 3+.

 ## Easy Install